psam21/cb/docs/shop-page-nostr-implementation.md

 - **Protocol-native** - Built for Nostr, not adapted to it
 - **User sovereignty** - Users own their data completely
 - **Decentralized** - No single point of failure
+- **Production-ready protocols** - Blossom and Nostr are mature and battle-tested